 After graduating as a nurse, Bethany worked in hospital and long term care facilities, eventually finding her career calling in primary care.
 Following the birth of her second child, she trained at the Newman Breastfeeding Institute in Toronto.
 Before writing her boards, Bethany spend more than 2,000 hours in direct contact with breastfeeding mothers, working closely with them and their families to achieve their personal breastfeeding objectives.

 Bethany holds a seat on the Baby Friendly Initiative Committee at the Woolwich Community Health Centre in St. Jacobs, Ontario.
 She continues to work as a primary care clinical nurse and Telemedine Nurse Coordinator in St. Jacobs; as an IBCLC at Robins' Nest Family Care; and as a private practice IBCLC at Nourishing Foundations Lactation Consulting in Guelph, Ontario.
-She is currenlty furthering her education in herbal medicine for women under the tutelage of Dr. Aviva Romm.
+She is currently furthering her education in herbal medicine for women under the tutelage of Dr. Aviva Romm.

 Hanna grew up in northern Saskatchewan.
 She attended Wascana Institute in Regina and received her certificate for the Medical Dicta-Typist program.